-No, but the principle supervisor must submit their teaching hours as well as the GP registrars consulting numbers via the Portal every four weeks.
+No, but the Training Facility, must submit their teaching hours as well as the GP registrars consulting numbers via the Portal every four weeks.

 - What data will I need to enter into the Portal from 2017?

-To meet the requirements of our accreditation, WAGPET requires the GP registrar consulting numbers and profile as well as the hours of teaching they have received.
-WAGPET will no longer collect education topics information via the Portal from 2017.
+To meet the requirements of our accreditation, WAGPET requires the GP registrar consulting numbers and profile as well as the hours of teaching they have received to be provided via the Portal.
+WAGPET will no longer collect education topic information.